One size never fits all, and the way in which we learn is different for all of us.

 Allowing visual learners to ‘doodle’ when listening to information can also aid their processing, as can providing different colour highlighters so that they can highlight important words and ideas.

-The second most common preference is for an auditory learning style, meaning a propensity for understanding spoken information and conveying information orally.
+The second most common preference is for an auditory learning style.
+These learners understand spoken information more easily and may be skilled at conveying information orally.

 While visual learners remember how information looked when they want to recall something, auditory learners tend to remember how information sounded: the sound of their tutor’s voice as they delivered their lesson or their friend telling them their phone number.
 They may enjoy listening to lectures, speeches, presentations as well as taking part in discussions.